Immigration Health Surcharge

 Most people who apply for limited leave, i.e. not settled status, must pay the IHS.

 Applications outside the UK for entry clearance (a visa) for leave for more than six months are subject to the immigration health charge.
-This includes those applying under the extended student visitor route to study English language for over six months.
+This includes those applying under the short term study route to study English language for between six and 11 months.
 It does not include academic visitors (see below).

-Applications for leave to remain (extensions) are subject to the charge, even if a period of under six months' leave is applied for, but this means that entitlement to free NHS treatment will continue.
+Applications for further permission (in-country extensions) are subject to the charge, even if a period of under six months' leave is applied for, but this means that entitlement to free NHS treatment will continue.

 Who is exempt from paying the charge?